Make Better Decisions Under Pressure

 In mid-2016 I took on a whole new challenge.

 Three compelling sagas.
-And now, it was time for something else.
+Now, it was time for something else.
 Something completely different.

 Navy SEAL turns CEO.

 This, as you can imagine, was an utter blast for me.
-This terrain — entrepreneurship, the battlefield of business, the world of leadership and personal development — this is my stomping ground.
-This was like Br’er Rabbit being tossed into the briar patch.
-I have never fired a sniper rifle, but I’ve started businesses and understand how this beast works from the ground up.
+The terrain we’re talking about — entrepreneurship, the battlefield of business, the world of leadership and personal development — this is my stomping ground.
+It was like Br’er Rabbit being tossed into the briar patch.
+I have never fired a sniper rifle, but I’ve started and run businesses and understand how this beast works from the ground up.